samperay/CKA/studyguide/scheduling/scheduling.md

 Pod to node relationship and how you can restrict what pods are placed on what nodes.
 Taints and Tolerations are used to set restrictions on what pods can be scheduled on a node.

-pods which are tolerant to partitcular taint will be scheduled on that node. there are 3 policies of tains:
+pods which are tolerant to particular taint will be scheduled on that node. there are 3 policies of taints:

 The taint effect defines what would happen to the pods if they do not tolerate the taint.